datalad/datalad/paper.md

 ## Extensions

 Like Git and git-annex, DataLad core is a generic tool that is not specifically tuned to particular data types or use cases.
 It offers a robust foundation to build more specialized solutions on top of.
-*DataLad extensions*, stand-alone Python packages with additional DataLad functionality, provide a  mechanism to harmoniously extend DataLad with a domain-focused or technology-specific feature.
+*DataLad extensions*, stand-alone Python packages with additional DataLad functionality, extend DataLad with domain-focused or technology-specific features.
 A dedicated [datalad-extension-template](https://github.com/datalad/datalad-extension-template) repository provides a starting point for creating new DataLad extensions.
 Some established extensions include:

 - [datalad-container](https://github.com/datalad/datalad-container) [@datalad-container:zenodo] to simplify management and use of Docker and Singularity containers typically containing complete computational environments
-- [datalad-crawler](https://github.com/datalad/datalad-crawler) [@datalad-crawler:zenodo] the functionality which initiated the DataLad project - to automate creation and updates of DataLad datasets from external resources
+- [datalad-crawler](https://github.com/datalad/datalad-crawler) [@datalad-crawler:zenodo] to automate creation and updates of DataLad datasets from external resources
 - [datalad-neuroimaging](https://github.com/datalad/datalad-neuroimaging) [@datalad-neuroimaging:zenodo] to provide neuroimaging-specific procedures and metadata extractors
 - [datalad-osf](https://github.com/datalad/datalad-osf/) [@datalad-osf:zenodo] to collaborate using DataLad through the Open Science Framework (OSF)